Skip to content

 3. Respect rate limits.
 Use parallel and paginate_delay to control request rates.

 4. Handle errors gracefully.
-Check status codes in metdata (metadata_field) and implement fallback logic.
+Check status codes in metadata (metadata_field) and implement fallback logic.

 5. Secure credentials.
 Access API keys and tokens via secrets, not in code.